Department of Radiation Oncology

 Our Program Today

-Recently, we were the first institution in the U.S. to use focused ultrasound to treat prostate cancer.
+We were the first institution in the U.S. to use focused ultrasound to treat prostate cancer.
 Unlike other forms of therapy such as surgery or radiation, only the portion of the prostate gland containing biopsy proven cancer is targeted with magnetic resonance guided ultrasound.
 Although still under investigation, this approach holds promise to reduce the risk of impotence and incontinence associated with other forms of prostate cancer therapy.

-The latest frontier in cancer medicine is embodied in the new Elsie and Robert Pierson Radiation Oncology Center at City of Hope's main campus in Duarte.
+The latest frontier in cancer medicine is embodied in the Elsie and Robert Pierson Radiation Oncology Center at City of Hope's main campus in Duarte.
 The center offers the latest therapeutic and imaging technologies.
 This includes Tomotherapy and TrueBeam, which allow one machine to do the work previously done by several: imaging of the tumor, mapping its exact shape and “sculpting” a radiation beam to the tumor.
 This maximizes its impact against cancer cells while sparing nearby healthy tissue, resulting in less pain, less invasive treatment, faster healing and a shorter recovery time.

 Additionally, the center is the first in Southern California to integrate crucial cancer imaging technologies, such as positron emission tomography (PET), multi-parametric magnetic resonance imaging (MRI) and 3D CT imaging, with next generation therapy technologies.
 This allows our physicians today to offer patients an unprecedented access to the full capabilities of image-guided therapies.
 Cancers are now more visible and can no longer hide from therapy.